Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 Users ask for resources via web page or API call, such as a new server with 1tb of storage on a particular subnet, and the cloud management software determines how best to provision it from the resource pool; then it handles installation, configuration, and coordinating all the networking, storage, and compute resources to pull everything together into a functional and accessible server.
 No human administrator required.

 Or the cloud can monitor demand on a cluster and add and remove fully load-balanced and configured systems based on rules, such as average system utilization over a specified threshold.
 Need more resources?
 Add virtual servers.
 Systems underutilized?
 Drop them back into the resource pool.
+Need to perform complex analysis on petabytes of storage?
+Just rent the storage space and processing power until the job is complete.
 In public cloud computing this keeps costs down as you expand and contract based on what you need.
 In private clouds it frees resources for other projects and requirements, but you still need a shared resource pool to handle overall demand.
 But you are no longer stuck with under-utilized physical boxes in one corner of your data center and inadequate capacity in another.

 This is true for all three main cloud delivery methods - *Infrastructure as a Service* (IaaS), *Platform as a Service* (PaaS) and *Software as a Service* (IaaS).
 You can expand and contract database storage, software application server capacity, the number of supported users, and storage as needed -- without additional capital investment.